State Day 2023

 - Eastern States Expo - The Big E

-There is no cap on the number of photos that may be entered into State Day however, only one photo per category (photo based design and basic photo) per member may be submitted, and all photos must have been awarded a blue ribbon at the local level.
+There is no cap on the number of photos per county that may be entered into State Day.
+However, only one photo per category (photo based design and basic photo) per member may be submitted.
 Photos should not be submitted in frames, but mattes are accepted and encouraged.
 Any photo submitted to State Day must have been created in the 12 months preceding the 4-H event.
-4-6 photos from each category will be selected to be displayed at ESE throughout the entire fair.
+4-6 photos from each category will be selected to be displayed at ESE throughout the entire fair based on a People's Choice vote.
 Related criteria/form(s):

-Clothing projects are not re-evaluated at State Day but participants will participate through a fashion review that typically kicks off the stage presentations.
-Fashion Review participants are also selected automatically to attend ESE.
-4-H members can participate in fashion review at State Day if they designed a garment for another person (which can be either a 4-H'er or non 4-H'er) and wish to walk as a team (designer and model) however, the team is not eligible for participating at ESE.
+Clothing presentations are not re-evaluated at State Day but participants will participate through a fashion review that typically kicks off the stage presentations.
+All Fashion Revue participants that are selected also automatically attend ESE.
+4-H members can participate in the fashion revue at State Day if they designed a garment for another person (which can be either a 4-H'er or non 4-H'er) and wish to walk as a team (designer and model).
+However, the team is not eligible for participating at ESE.
 Related criteria/form(s):

 Eastern States Expo - The Big E